6cb70f38e1574d8d8b69b3ad199a154f

 Finally, it can be hard to walk away from a narcissistic relationship because of the emotional attachment and dependency you may have developed on the other person.
 It can be incredibly hard to leave someone who has become an integral part of your life and it can be even harder if you have been together for an extended period of time.

 Breaking away from a narcissistic relationship can feel like an impossible task, but it is important to remember that you do have choices and that it is possible to leave.
+How to deal with a narcissistic boyfriend?
 It is important to seek professional help in order to make sure that you are able to make the best decision for yourself and to ensure that you get the support and guidance you need during this difficult time.

 What you need to consider before staying or leaving